Not just for cooking

 - providing signals for coordinating their work.

-Recipe patterns can be used alone, or mixed and matched in a recipe:
+These are two basic shapes of recipes.
+These recipe patterns can be used alone, or mixed and matched in the same recipe:

 Manufacturing pattern: assemble or transform input resources into different output resources.
 This combines bills of material, processing instructions (routings), other inputs like labor and equipment requirements, and possible suppliers for the inputs.
 They are structured like an upside down tree.
 The manufacturing pattern creates recursive structures.
 In other words, if an input component has a recipe itself, that recipe will be incorporated into its parent, so you can view a processing tree from parents through children unto many generations.
 For example: